Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-smartnative-v2/docs/deployment-okta.md

 azd env set ContextAppClientId        "<context-app-client-id>" azd env set AZURE_CacheConnectionString "<redis-connection-string>" azd env set AZURE_LOCATION            "eastus2"

+# Only if you want to reuse an existing AHDS FHIR service instead of creating a new one.
+# See the "Reuse mode" section below for the manual configuration steps required afterwards.
+azd env set ExistingFhirServiceId     "/subscriptions/<sub>/resourceGroups/<fhir-rg>/providers/Microsoft.HealthcareApis/workspaces/<ws>/fhirservices/<svc>"
 ```

 - `FhirAudience` — leave blank to default to the FHIR Service URL after deployment.